gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   - New resource type `Bastion`, see [resource example](#resource-example) below
   - New Admission Webhooks for `Bastion` resource
   - `SeedAuthorizer`: The `SeedAuthorizer` and dependency graph needs to be extended to consider the `Bastion` resource https://github.com/gardener/gardener/tree/master/pkg/admissioncontroller/webhooks/auth/seed/graph
+  - Is configured with `timeToLive`, the time to add to the current time on each heartbeat
 - `gardenlet`
   - Deploys `Bastion` CRD under the `extensions.gardener.cloud` API Group to the Seed, see [resource example](#resource-example) below
   - Similar to `BackupBucket`s or `BackupEntry`, the `gardenlet` watches the `Bastion` resource in the garden cluster and creates a seed-local `Bastion` resource, on which the provider specific bastion controller acts upon